zhouyou-gu/ac-grl-wi-fi/README.md

 Note that packages with different versions may not be compatible in this project.
 Please install the right version based on instructions on their corresponding websites.

 *This project needs a modified version of NS-3 and ns3gym [here](https://github.com/zhouyou-gu/ns-3-dev-ac-grl-wi-fi.git).
-Please install their prerequisites according to their websites.
+Please install their prerequisites according to their original websites.

 (It is recommended to have a GPU for this project, but it can also run on CPU-only PCs.